itspranit/collegedemo2/README.md

 # collegedemo2
-this is a practice repo
+this is a practice repo.
+Author-Pranit Rathkanthiwar